hapijs/log/API.md

 - `stop` event
   - The logger will automatically be closed upon `stop` event reception whether it is present in the `events` array or not.

 The automatic logging behavior on `log` and `request` event is handled differently from the other.
 If the received event object contains tags, they will be tested against the [log levels](#log-levels).
 If there are matches and a matched log level has a more severe log level than the [default level](#register.defaultLevel) it will be used instead.
+When multiple tags match, the one with the most severe log level will be used.
 If there are no matches, the [default level](#register.defaultLevel) will be used.

 ### <a name="register.ignoreChannels" /> `ignoreChannels`